Construction Worker Crushed by Paver

 Getting at the root cause of a workplace accident and implementing actions to ameliorate any problems will help future workers.
 But an employee who has been seriously hurt in an on-the-job accident faces significant medical, rehabilitation and therapy expenses as well as lost wages and impact on future earning ability, permanent disability, pain and suffering.
 A Workers' Compensation settlement may not cover these injuries.
 Please contact our experienced attorneys - we will explore all options available to you.Let Us Know if You Have Been Injured in a Workplace Accident

 If you or a family member has been hurt on the job or has been harmed in a truck accident, bus accident, car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.